 When it comes to range advantage, this is something that ties in nicely with the whole concept of this course.
 Based on fundamental assumptions about opening, calling, and 3-betting ranges, certain flops favor certain hands.
 So, a particular board texture is more likely to be favorable to the raiser or the caller, which will dictate your approach to the hand.

-Practical Hand Examples & Extras
+Practical Hand Examples & Bonus content

 To wrap things up, Sweeney provides a series of practical hand examples to look at.
 These hands touch upon all the theoretical concepts discussed in the series and help create more clarity.
 If you’re struggling with any of the ideas, checking out these hands and listening to the breakdown should help you wrap your head around it.